This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Anticonvulsants are used to prevent seizures.
 You may need to take them for up to 12 months after your surgery.

 - NSAIDs are used to decrease swelling and pain or fever.
 NSAIDS are available without a doctor's order.
-Ask your primary healthcare provider which medicine to take and when to take it.
+Ask your healthcare provider which medicine to take and when to take it.
 Follow directions.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.